 A Few Additional Natural Remedies For Sinus Infections

 Garlic – add it into teas, soups, or roast and eat.

-Vitamin C (we use this one) in larger than normal doses can help flush out your child’s system.
+Vitamin C (we use this one) larger than normal amounts can help flush out a sinus infection.

 Avoid ALL dairy products.
-That increased congestion and inflammation.
+They increase congestion and inflammation.

 Drinks lots and lots of fluids.
-Using the herbs listed above in a tea would be the perfect way to get more fluids and the herbs into your child.
+Using the herbs listed above in a tea would be the perfect way to get more fluids and the herbs into your child or yourself.